Cloud RADIUS Frequently Asked Questions

 How Does RADIUS Billing Work?

-We bill based on the number of unique identities (users or devices) that authenticate to EZRADIUS each month.
-For example, if you have 100 users in your organization but only 50 of them authenticate in a given month, you will be billed for 50 unique identities for that month.
-This billing model allows you to scale your RADIUS usage based on actual authentication activity, providing flexibility and cost-effectiveness for your organization.
-However, if you are using device based authentication or a mix between users and devices, we cap the number of unique identities at the number of active users in your Entra ID tenant.
-This means that even if users authenticate on multiple device (phone, tablet, laptop, desktop, etc.) the most you will ever be billed for is the total number of Entra ID users that are active in your tenant.
-For example, if you have 100 users in your Entra ID tenant, but 200 devices authenticate to EZRADIUS in a month, you will only be billed for 100 unique identities for that month.
+We cap the number of unique identities at the number of active users in your Entra ID tenant.
+This means that even if a large amount of devices connect in a month the most you will ever be billed for is the total number of Entra ID users that are active in your tenant.
+For example, if you have 100 users in your Entra ID tenant, but 500 devices authenticate to EZRADIUS in a month, you will only be billed for 100 unique identities for that month.

 Do I Need Dedicated RADIUS or is Basic RADIUS Enough for My Use Case?